It’s time to get out and explore the family attractions NY kids want to visit most. Check out our list, then set off on

 Best family attractions in NYC

-The Upper West Side institution is a beloved NYC attraction that engages all those who pass through its doors.
-From learning about species in the Hall of Biodiversity, to walking under the giant whale in the Milstein Family Hall of Ocean Life, museum-goers marvel at all that is available.
-There’s a lot to enjoy, including the new T. Rex exhibit that opened in March 2019, which paleontologists big and small will find fascinating.
-If the kiddies (or even if you and your spouse) want to tuck in under the giant whale, have a look at the venue’s sleepover offerings.
+Visitors from around the world flock to this beloved Upper West Side institution for a good reason: This NYC attraction engages all those who pass through its doors.
+From learning about species in the Hall of Biodiversity to walking under the giant squid and the whale, this place is a marvel.
+The museum is always evolving and adding new attractions, from the T. Rex exhibit that opened in March 2019 to the new "Worlds Beyond Earth" planetarium show narrated by Lupita Nyong’o that debuted in January 2020.
+If the kiddies, want to tuck in under the giant whale, have a look at the venue’s sleepover offerings.
 Yep, The Night at the Museum Movie can be your reality...well, sort of!

-Train stations are usually something kids suffer through on their way to visit Grandma, but Grand Central is a wondrous playground all on its own.
-Every visit should begin in the awe-inspiring main waiting room, where starry constellations dance across the cerulean-blue ceiling.
-Then take a tour to discover the building’s secrets (hidden stairways, the Whispering Gallery near the Oyster Bar, a private apartment that’s now a fancy bar), grab a snack at Shake Shack or shop for treasures at Kidding Around—a toy store that’ll be a hit amongst the little ones in your brood.
+More than just a busy transit hub, Grand Central is a wondrous playground all on its own.
+Every visit should begin in the awe-inspiring main hall, where starry constellations dance across the cerulean-blue ceiling.
+Then take a tour to discover the building’s secrets (hidden stairways, the Whispering Gallery near the Oyster Bar, a private apartment that’s now a fancy bar), grab a snack at the food stalls in Vanderbilt Hall, or in the market hall downstairs, or shop for treasures at Kidding Around—a toy store that’ll be a hit amongst the little ones in your brood.